-Please tick which services are connected to your property and give details of the supplier:

-Connected Supplier Services $\overline{\mathbf{Q}}$ British Gas Gas or liquid petroleum gas Water mains or private water supply $\overline{\mathbf{Q}}$ Scottish Water $\overline{\mathbf{A}}$ Electricity Sainsbury Mains drainage $\overline{\mathbf{V}}$ Dundee City Council $\overline{\mathbf{V}}$ Telephone Virgin Cable TV or satellite $\overline{\mathbf{V}}$ Virgin Broadband $\overline{\mathsf{V}}$ Virgin b.
-Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Please tick which services are connect Services cted to your p Connected property and give details of the supplier: Gas or liquid petroleum gas $\overline{\checkmark}$ Scottish Power Water mains or private water supply \checkmark Angus Council Electricity Scottish Power Mains drainage \checkmark Angus Council Telephone \checkmark TalkTalk Cable TV or satellite Broadband \checkmark TalkTalk b.
+Is there a septic tank system at your p property? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give details: b.

-b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-Yes f.
+No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d.
+Do you have the right to walk over any you have the right to walk over any of your neighbours' property - for example to put your rubbish bin or to maintain your boundaries?
+If you have answered yes, please give details: e. property, for example to put out their r ar as you are aware, do any of your neighbours have the right to walk over your perty, for example to put out their rubbish bin or to maintain their boundaries?
+If you have answered yes, please give details:

+f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)